Isaacoder95/REDIS-CACHE/README.md

 # REDIS-CACHE
-This app use redis cache to storage info into cache.
+This app impl redis cache to storage info into cache.

-Needs redis intallation.

 **Developed by Ing.
 Isaac Cerna**